Quarkus Neo4j

 path

-If hostname verification is used.
+whether hostname verification is used

 Environment variable: QUARKUS_NEO4J_TRUST_SETTINGS_HOSTNAME_VERIFICATION_ENABLED